Minter Army Airfield auxiliary fields: Semitropic Auxiliary Field

 Semitropic Auxiliary Field or Semitropic Auxiliary Field No. 5 was a satellite airfield of Minter Field for flight training.
-Semitropic Auxiliary Field was 7 miles southeast of Minter Field.
+Semitropic Auxiliary Field was 7 miles northwest of Minter Field.
 Semitropic Auxiliary Field was located 8 miles west of Wasco, California at in Kern County at an elevation of 265 feet.
 In 1942 the US Army acquired 600 acres of land for the runway from 11 landowners.
 The Army built: crash truck shelter, stage house, latrines, 3,000 by 3,000-foot landing mat and a runway.
 One crash happened one mile north of the runway on October 24, 1943, Otto Piepnbrink was killed in a BT-13A trainer, he was with the 324th Basic Flight Training Squadron.
 At the end of the war the land was sold on November 20, 1946.
 There is no trace of the airfield and the land is now used for agriculture by three owners.